I am a senior software engineer and machine learning researcher. I

 for Google Earth Engine.
 (Xarray, Google Earth Engine)

-a set of data pipelines to make weather data universally accessible and
+Pipelines to make weather data universally accessible and useful.

-team of 8 engineers to serve ~25 research and product teams across
+I grew weather-tools to a team of 8 engineers serving ~25 research and

 GraphCast: